-In June 2016, voters in the United Kingdom approved the withdrawal of the United Kingdom from the European Union (commonly referred to as "Brexit").
-In March 2017, the United Kingdom government initiated the exit process under Article 50 of the Treaty of the European Union, commencing a period of up to two years for the United Kingdom and the other European Union member states to negotiate the terms of the withdrawal.
-The British government and the European Union have now negotiated a withdrawal agreement, and the European Union has approved that agreement, but the British Parliament has not yet approved it.
-As a result, there remains considerable uncertainty around the withdrawal.
-Failure to obtain parliamentary approval of the negotiated withdrawal agreement would mean that the United Kingdom would leave the European Union on March 29, 2019, probably with no agreement (a so-called "hard Brexit").
-The consequences for the economies of the European Union members and of the United Kingdom exiting the European Union are unknown and unpredictable, especially in the case of a hard Brexit.
+On January 31, 2020, the United Kingdom officially withdrew from the European Union (commonly referred to as "Brexit"), subject to a transition period until December 21, 2020, which could be extended up to two years under certain conditions.
+There is uncertainty as to the scope, nature, and terms of the relationship between the United Kingdom and the European Union after this Brexit transition period.
+This uncertainty could adversely impact customer or investor confidence, result in additional market volatility, legal uncertainty, and divergent national laws and regulations.
+In addition, the consequences for the economies of the European Union members and of the United Kingdom exiting the European Union are unknown and unpredictable.
 Depending on the final terms of Brexit, we could face new regulatory costs and challenges and greater volatility in the Pound Sterling and the euro.
 Any adjustments we make to our business and operations because of Brexit could result in significant time and expense to complete.
 Any of the foregoing factors could have a material adverse effect on our business, results of operations or financial condition.